Nov 18, 2025 | Civil Rights Law, Constitutional Rights, Police Misconduct

 Officers must be reasonable in the force they apply so that it is used only when reasonably necessary to effectuate a lawful purpose.
 Force is typically acceptable when officers use it to arrest a wanted person.
 The force police are authorized to use to arrest can be legally increased if a wanted person flees or resists a lawfully imitated arrest, or if a wanted person threatens or obstructs an officer who is attempting to arrest them.
 But otherwise, officers are restricted in the amount or type of force that may be applied in any given circumstance.
 This includes everything from excessive shootings and physical beatings to the inappropriate or overuse of tasers, batons, chemical sprays, or K-9 units.
 Officer must always be justified in their choice of and use of force within the totality of the circumstances they are facing.
 Police officers are not legally allowed to use force to get their way or to abuse their police power.

-When someone dies because of excessive force or other wrongdoing by the police, detention staff, or prison guards, that is one of the worst civil rights violations that can affect a person.
+When someone dies because of excessive force or other wrongdoing by the police, detention staff, or detention officers, that is one of the worst civil rights violations that can affect a person.
 Whether it was on purpose or by recklessness, the officer(s) should be held accountable.
 Wrongful conduct can involve anything from an illegal shooting to denying someone in detention access to medical care or abusing someone in jails or prisons.
 If you or a loved one are seriously injured or killed because of the knowing use of significant police force or the reckless failure to protect or provide medical attention, there could be a claim against the officer for that injury.

 What laws protect me from police misconduct?